-Whether you want to experience the lush countryside, interesting tours, intimate cafés, award-winning wineries or fascinating museums of the Brandywine Valley, we’ve put together a wide array of culinary-focused adventures just for you.
+Whether you want to experience the lush countryside, interesting tours, intimate cafés, award-winning wineries or fascinating museums of the Brandywine Valley, we’ve put together a wide array of adventures just for you.
 Traverse the sights, absorb the culture and become replenished at some of the finest accommodations in the country.
 Start planning your destination today.

 Be a part of the action at QVC.
 Book one of several behind-the-scenes tours that include VIP privileges and perks.
 1200 Wilson Dr., West Chester, (800) 600-9900